toddcooke/namechecker/README.md

 - [ ] Add fuzzy check option.
 Searching hello should count as taken if hello-world exists
 - [ ] More accurate go.dev package search.
 Searching asdf should return the package named asdf with the most imports.
 - [ ] Fix domain name false positive.
 Searching sk.org should not show as available - [example](https://www.namecheap.com/domains/registration/results/?domain=sk.org)
+- [ ] Check GitLab projects for availabillity.